Employers added 678,000 jobs in February

 “Employees at the higher end of the wage spectrum also have a lot of negotiating power, but a lot of them are using it to negotiate more autonomy, more flexibility and the ability to continue working from home,” he said.
 “It doesn’t show up in wages, but it’s part of compensation, and I think you’re seeing higher-wage workers using more of their negotiating power to fight for that aspect.”

-Data back up his observation: In a new survey of human resources professionals from Care.com, about 6 in 10 people who quit their jobs said in their exit interviews that one of the reasons was that they sought greater flexibility.
+Data backs up his observation: In a new survey of human resources professionals from Care.com, about 6 in 10 people who quit their jobs said in their exit interviews that one of the reasons was that they had sought greater flexibility.

 While many companies are using higher pay to retain workers, experts say job-switchers are the ones snagging the biggest pay increases.
 As the churn associated with the “great resignation” begins to settle down, there will be fewer counteroffers and big signing bonuses.